- Chart

 Opportunities

-- Expansion into New Energy Markets (e.g., geothermal)
+- Expansion into new energy sectors (e.g., carbon capture, geothermal)

 Threats